tzskp1/sloppy_lisp/README.md

 # sloppy_lisp
-My lisp interpreter of OCaml
+My lisp interpreter in OCaml

 Thanks to SICP!